Brad Ausmus: San Diego Padres (1993–96)

-Within three years, Ausmus was on the move again.
-In June 1996, after 149 at bats in which he batted just .181, the Padres traded him, Andújar Cedeño, and minor leaguer Russ Spear to the Detroit Tigers for John Flaherty and Chris Gomez.
+In June 1996, after 149 at bats in which he batted just .181, the Padres traded Ausmus, Andújar Cedeño, and minor leaguer Russ Spear to the Detroit Tigers for John Flaherty and Chris Gomez.

-As of 2010, Ausmus was second among the Padres' all-time catchers in stolen bases, fourth in hits, and fifth in games played.
+Ausmus ranks in the top 7 among catchers in Padres history in games played, hits, runs, and stolen bases.

 Detroit Tigers (1996)

+Ausmus batted .248 for the Tigers in 1996.

-Despite bouncing back somewhat in Detroit, hitting .248, Ausmus was again traded in December 1996, along with José Lima, Trever Miller, C. J. Nitkowski, and Daryle Ward, to the Houston Astros for Doug Brocail, Brian Hunter, Todd Jones, Orlando Miller, and cash.
-This marked the first of three times Ausmus would be exchanged between the two teams.
+In December 1996, the Tigers traded Ausmus to the Houston Astros along with José Lima, Trever Miller, C. J. Nitkowski, and Daryle Ward for Doug Brocail, Brian Hunter, Todd Jones, Orlando Miller, and cash.

 Houston Astros (1997–98)

-In January 1999 he was traded by the Astros with C. J. Nitkowski to the Tigers for Paul Bako, Dean Crow, Brian Powell, and minor leaguers Carlos Villalobos and Mark Persails.
+In January 1999, the Astros traded Ausmus an Nitkowski to the Tigers for Paul Bako, Dean Crow, Brian Powell, and minor leaguers Carlos Villalobos and Mark Persails.

 Detroit Tigers (1999–2000)

 Generally considered light-hitting but sure-handed, Ausmus had his best offensive season in 1999 at the age of 30, when he batted .275 and set career highs in on-base percentage (.365) and slugging percentage (.415), and made the All-Star team.
 He was hit by pitches 14 times, sixth in the league and a career high.
 Ausmus batted leadoff for the Tigers seven times, the first catcher since Bruce Kimm in 1976 to do so.

-In December 2000, he was traded by the Tigers with Doug Brocail and Nelson Cruz to the Astros for Roger Cedeño, Chris Holt, and Mitch Meluskey.